PurpleKingdomGames/snake-tutorial/README.md

 As in the tutorial, if you'd like to start from scratch, please use [Indigo's Giter8 template](https://github.com/PurpleKingdomGames/indigo.g8).

-> Please note that this contains Nix flake files.
+> Please note that this repo contains Nix flake files.
 If you're not a Nix user, you can safely ignore / delete them.

 This repo additionally contains a pre-compiled static website version of the game in the `docs` directory, which is served up by ghpages.
 It is the result of running `./mill snake.buildGameFull` and copying the output into the docs directory.